kousu/hashapass/README.md

 [Hashapass](http://hashapass.com/en/index.html) was originally written by [a very nice frenchman](FIXME).

-To start to use hashapass, get yourself in the habit of signing up for new accounts with it: when you make an account, take the domain name of the site, or some other string that the site reminds you of (for example, I used "lj" for livejournal, and I use "github.com" for github), and enter it as the "parameter" in hashapass.
+Hashapass is part software and part habit.
+The habit is to use it when creating accounts.
+Everytime you do a signup, take the domain name of the site, or some other string that the site reminds you of (for example, I used "lj" for livejournal, and I use "github.com" for github), and enter it as the "parameter" in hashapass.
 Then type your _master password_, click the button, and give **the result** it gives to the site you are signing up for as your new password.